hazelcast/hazelcast-cpp-client/README.md

 If no logging configuration is made by the user, the client prints log messages of level `INFO` or above to the standard output.

-You can set the minimum level in which the log messages are printed using `LoggerConfig::level`:
+You can set the minimum level in which the log messages are printed using `logger_config::level`:
 ```c++
 clientConfig.getLoggerConfig().level(hazelcast::logger::level::warning);
 ```